Do not put off having a CT scan if your doctor wants this done just because you fear getting diarrhea.

 The Contrast Dye

-This is required so that certain structures can be more easily viewed.
-It really makes a big difference when compared to non-contrast CT scans.
+This agent really makes a big difference when compared to non-contrast CT scans.

 “For CT, the type of contrast most often given is IV contrast (intravenous),” says Resham Mendi, MD, a renowned expert in the field of medical imaging, and the medical director of Bright Light Medical Imaging.

 “Diarrhea would not be a common side effect of IV contrast for CT,” says Dr. Mendi.
+But it does happen to some people.

 “For some CT, oral contrast is given.
 Mild diarrhea can be a result of the oral contrast, but should resolve relatively quickly.”

-If you’ll be having a CT with dye done, you will be given instructions regarding the latest you can eat prior to the procedure, which is typically don’t eat anything three hours prior to the scan.
+If you’ll be having a CT with dye done, you will be given instructions regarding the latest you can eat prior to the procedure, which is typically that you don’t eat anything three hours prior to the scan.

 After the scan you can resume eating and drinking as normal.

 But if you’re having diarrhea, you’ll want to back off on high fiber foods.
-Notify your doctor or nurse if the diarrhea persists.

-But really, they should not be concerning.
+But really, they should not be concerning other than for the annoyance and inconvenience.

 dr. mendi